fullstackla/pairing-meetup/ORIGINS.md

 ## Where

-Since then, we’ve been meeting every other Wednesday in Little Tokyo, and then a bit east of the Arts District, then up near the valley in Universal City, and now back in downtown Los Angeles.
+Since then, we’ve been meeting every other Wednesday in Little Tokyo, and then a bit east of the Arts District, then up near the valley in Universal City.
+As of fall 2016, we're back in downtown Los Angeles and also added a second location in downtown Santa Monica.

 ## What
 We wanted to devote a space and time in the downtown-area to practice what we believe in: